Blog

 This article evaluates the pros and cons of each type to help you make an informed choice.

-What is a manual toothbrush?
+What is a Manual Toothbrush?

 A manual toothbrush is a hand-held oral hygiene aid effective in cleaning teeth.
 It comprises a long handle and a brush head with multiple soft bristles.
 Manual pressure is applied while brushing.
 Individuals are recommended to place the brush at an angle of 45 degrees (bristles facing the gum line) and move the bristles upwards and downwards over the teeth and gums to remove plaque and debris.